 When you are accused of drunk driving, one of the key pieces of evidence against you will be the officer testimony.
 The most important part of that testimony is often the police officer’s observations of your driving technique prior to being pulled over.
 In some cases, like those that involve an accident, civilian witnesses may provide this part of the evidence.
-With the help of a great Vista DUI defense lawyer though, you can make the jury question this testimony -especially the part regarding your driving.
+Your lawyer can make the jury question this testimony though -especially the part regarding your driving.

-Generally speaking, the officer will usually discuss a driver’s speed, ability to stay within the lanes of the road, violations of traffic laws and other indicators that the operator of the vehicle was not safely driving.
-While these sound damaging to your case -especially when taken altogether, a good Vista DUI attorney can argue all of these points to show that you were driving quite reasonably in a particular set of circumstances.
+Generally speaking, an officer testifying in a DUI trial will usually discuss a driver’s speed, ability to stay within the lanes of the road, violations of traffic laws and other indicators that the operator of the vehicle was not safely driving.
+While these sound damaging to your case -especially when taken altogether, good attorneys can argue all of these points to show that you were driving quite reasonably in a particular set of circumstances.

 In many cases, the officer will claim the driver was driving too fast or too slow.
 In some cases, the officer might claim the driver was varying between driving too fast, however this can be countered by both the idea that the driver (like many drivers) became nervous when he observed a police officer following him, and with the fact that many cars are difficult to keep at a single, steady speed.